By Cristina Utti MFA, MA

 - Being non-judgmental

 The skills learned in DBT are critical for preventing relapse.
-Many people struggle with emotional crisis from time to time, and do not know how to communicate well with others.
-These are the things that addicts use over.
+Many people struggle with emotional crisis from time to time and do not know how to communicate well with others.
 When in recovery, if tools are not learned to better handle difficult situations and deep emotions, certain life situations can lead one right back to the old way of coping.
 Dialectical Behavior Therapy is a good choice for those in addiction recovery who want to heal from past wounds and learn new ways of handling whatever may come along.